DerPopo/deobfuscate-7dtd/README.md

 Then, each module listed in patchers/patchers.xml will be called in order of the listing.
 You can find examples in the releases.

-The modules make usage of [Mono.Cecil](https://github.com/jbevain/cecil/tree/master/Mono.Cecil), additionaly Mono.Cecil.Rocks is provided.
+The modules make use of [Mono.Cecil](https://github.com/jbevain/cecil/tree/master/Mono.Cecil), additionaly Mono.Cecil.Rocks is provided.

 Each module's main class should provide these methods :